Getting Started With Dataframe.

 Repeat Loop

-They repeat the same operation untill it hitting the stop key or by inserting special function to stop them.
-Repeat loop are important in algorithms optimization and maximization.
-As an syntax repeat expression
+Repeat loops repeat the same operation until they encounter a stop key or a special function that stops them.
+Repeat loops are important in algorithm optimization and maximization.
+Their syntax is as follows: repeat { expression }.

-The next statement is used to discontinue one particular cycle and skip to the next.
+The next statement is used to discontinue one particular cycle and skip to the next one.

 x <- 1